-Methods for getting focused on the problem in front of you is very important to the outcome.
-If you find that you have a large obstacle that you are not sure how to tackle, it can be challenging to start.
+Methods for focusing on the problem in front of you are fundamental to the outcome.
+If you find you have a large obstacle you aren’t sure how to tackle, it can be challenging to start.

 Ask Yourself Questions

-For example, find out what it is that you want to achieve or what your ideal outcome would be.
+For example, find out what it is you want to achieve or what your ideal outcome would be.
 Envision what tackling your problem would look like.
 This will help you get a clear picture of what you want.

 Discover Your Options

 Figure out what tools and skills you possess to help you move forward.
 Decipher what kind of research you would need to complete to help you get to the next step.
 Figure out if there is anyone that could be of assistance to you.

 Put Your Plan into Action

-Examine your list of ideas and discover what the easiest or smallest step would be for you to take first.
-Find out which options or ideas intrigue you the most—these will make a good starting point.
-Make a goal to complete three of your actions in the coming week.
+Examine your list of ideas and discover the easiest or smallest step for you to take first.
+Find out which options or ideas intrigue you the most—these will make an excellent starting point.

 This is a great disservice to ourselves because if we don’t let anyone know about our goals, then if we quit, we are the only ones who know.
-By telling friends and family about our goal, we will be held more accountable for our actions and for following through on our plan.
+By telling friends and family about our goal, we will be held more accountable for our actions and follow through on our plan.

 Hold Yourself to It

 Once you’ve figured out your plan to achieve your goal, you need to make a schedule and hold yourself to it.
 Make weekly goals for yourself.
-Not only will this help you stay accountable to your goal, but it will also make your goal seem less daunting if it’s broken up into small, weekly attainable goals.
+Not only will this assist you to stay accountable, but it will make your goal seem less daunting if it’s broken up into small, weekly attainable goals.